eddy10957/30-Day-Data-Analysis/Week1/README.md

 1. Create a simple calculator program (Day 2)
 2. Analyze and manipulate arrays of random numbers (Day 4)
-3. Explore and clean a simple dataset (e.g., Titanic dataset from Kaggle) (Day 6)
+3. Explore and clean a simple dataset (Day 6)
 4. Calculate and visualize basic statistics for our dataset (Day 7)

 ## Resources